Skip to main content

 We look forward to seeing as many of you as possible to pay tribute to the men of HMS Dunedin.

-Another date for your diary: the 85th Anniversary of the loss of HMS Dunedin, Saturday 21st November 2026.
+Another important date for your diary: the 85th Anniversary of the loss of HMS Dunedin, Saturday 21st November 2026.
 On this day, we shall hold a Remembrance Service at the Royal Naval Memorial, Southsea, and a formal gathering of Dunedin Society members for presentations, discussions and viewing of artefacts and documents.
 We expect this to be a fairly large meeting, so please put this date in your diary and check back here for updates.

-The Dunedin Society’s tribute to the men of USS Indianapolis
+The Dunedin Society and USS Indianapolis

 Join Us